inputoutputcode/mia-server/README.md

 ## Introduction

 This Mia game has a tradition in Germany as drinking game.
 No worries you don't need to drink alcohol.
-It's highly motivating to compete just for points or money as well.
+It's highly motivating to compete just for points or prizes.
 The software system is build for team events, where everyone tries to compete with his own bot against others.

 ## The Game